patchew-project/qemu/docs/devel/qapi-code-gen.rst

 A "Since: x.y.z" tagged section lists the release that introduced the definition.

-An "Example" or "Examples" section is rendered entirely as literal fixed-width text.
 "TODO" sections are not rendered at all (they are for developers, not users of QMP).
 In other sections, the text is formatted, and rST markup can be used.

 For example::